agnostic-apollo/Tasker-Random-Stuff/tasker_config_names_extractor/README.md

 # Tasker Config Names Extractor

-A helper script to extract tasker profile, scene or task names from tasker config or project file.
+A helper script to extract tasker profile, scene or task names from a tasker config or project file.

 ## Usage: